cheqd/cheqd-node/docs/identity-functionality/README.md

-# Client-app Identity APIs
+# Decentralised identity functionality

 ## Overview

-This page describes how identity domain transactions need to be implemented by client-side applications/libraries such as [`cheqd-sdk`](https://github.com/cheqd/cheqd-sdk) (forked from [Evernym VDR Tools](https://gitlab.com/evernym/verity/vdr-tools)).
+This page describes how identity domain transactions need to be implemented by client-side applications/libraries such as [Evernym VDR Tools](https://gitlab.com/evernym/verity/vdr-tools).

 Details on how identity transactions are defined is available in [ADR 002: Identity entities and transactions](../../architecture/adr-list/adr-002-cheqd-did-method.md).